2000 United States Senate election in Maine: Campaign

 Snowe, a popular moderate incumbent, outpolled and outspent Lawrence.
 The two candidates agreed to debate on October 15 and 25.

 Results

-Snowe would defeat Lawrence in a landslide, carrying all but four municipalities in the state — Lawrence would only win his hometown of Kittery, the heavily Democratic towns of Madawaska and Grand Isle on the Canadian border, and the Passamaquoddy Indian Township Reservation.
+Snowe would defeat Lawrence in a landslide, carrying all but five municipalities in the state — Lawrence would only win his hometown of Kittery, the heavily Democratic towns of Madawaska and Grand Isle on the Canadian border, and the state's two Indian reservations: the Penobscot Indian Island Reservation and Passamaquoddy Indian Township Reservation.